omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 -v -w "\n" | jq
 ```

-The response will be look similar to the previous log-in response, except the `pre_authentication_token`, which will be now a real `authentication_token`:
+The response will be look similar to the previous login response, except the `pre_authentication_token`, which will be now a real `authentication_token`:

 ```json
 {